 I start with the onion and shred 1 onion per person, which I fry in a pan with 1 tablespoon of butter per person on medium heat.
 The onion gets almost better the longer it is allowed to cook.
 I stir periodically, until it has become sweet and suitably brown.

-While the onion is enjoying itself, I make the chop dough.
-For 4 people, I use 600 g of chop dough.
-If you use minced meat, you need more, because it mysteriously shrinks.
+While the onions are enjoying themselves, I make the patty dough.
+For 4 people, I use 600 g of patty dough.
+If you use minced meat, you must have more, because it shrinks mysteriously.

 600 g chop dough

 You can also use other spices, for a more exciting taste, but here I have made the traditional chops.
 I knead it together in the food processor until it becomes a tough, malleable mass.
 You can of course knead it together by hand, it just takes a little longer.
 I always try to fry a small lump, to check if it is properly seasoned and add more if necessary.

 When I am happy with the taste, I put the cakes in the pan with a spoon and make a grid pattern with a knife.
 I fry them nicely brown on both sides, before I put them on top of the onion and leave them there until they are cooked through.

 I have served them with boat potatoes and pea stew.

 Drizzle a little olive oil in a long pan, divide the paws into boats, put them in the long pan, add salt and pepper, drizzle over a little more oil and put them in the oven at full blast.
 When they start to get a little color, turn the heat down to 200 degrees and let them cook until they are crispy on the outside and soft on the inside.